Pretty Front Entry Decorating Ideas for Fall

 42 of 46

 Use orange paper lanterns as an inexpensive and easy way to decorate your front entry for fall.
 To re-create this look, affix smaller lanterns in various shades of orange to bamboo stakes using light-color string; put the stakes in planters on either side of the door.
 Continue to add symmetry with pumpkins in various sizes piled below the elevated planters.
 Make the look wow-worthy with a larger-than-life orange paper lantern hung from the center of the front entry.
 It's unexpected, but so festive and fun.

 43 of 46

 An oversize tin planter is the perfect way to display your fall floral arrangements, and a tone-on-tone stenciled design makes it unique to you.
 This porch-ready planting includes purple fountain grass, flowering kale, coralbells, creeping Jenny, and marguerite daisies.

 44 of 46

 Leafy Fall Wreath

-Artificial leaves and berries ensure that your wreath-crafting effort lasts for years.
+Artificial leaves and berries ensure that your fall door wreaths last for years.
 To make this, cover a foam wreath with Spanish moss.
 Alternate the leaf colors as you build the wreath in a circle.
 Use green pins to keep leaves in place.
 Attach pepperberries with pins to finish.